sgsbucket/animan.doc/docs/en/_sources/animan/index.rst.txt

 Animan
 ==============================

-Animan is a web app that helps the studio manage members, shows, and work managements.
+Animan is a web app that helps studios manage the production of broadcast animation.

+[add diagram of animan > renderman > amazon > webserver]

 .. toctree::
     :maxdepth: 1